-Live scripts are program files that contain your code, output, and formatted text together, in a single interactive environment called the Live Editor.
-In live scripts, you can write your code and view the generated output and graphics with the code that produced it.
-Add formatted text, images, hyperlinks, and equations to create an interactive narrative that can be shared with others.
+Live scripts are program files that contain your code, output, and formatted text together in a single interactive environment called the Live Editor.
+In live scripts, you can write your code and view the generated output and graphics along with the code that produced it.
+Add formatted text, images, hyperlinks, and equations to create an interactive narrative that you can share with others.

-To open a new live script, use one of these methods:
+To open a new live script in the Live Editor, use one of these methods:

-On the Home tab, in the New drop-down menu, select Live Script .
+On the Home tab, click New Live Script .

 Highlight commands from the Command History, right-click, and select Create Live Script.

-If you have existing scripts, you can open them as live scripts.
-Opening a script as a live script creates a copy of the file, and leaves the original file untouched.
+If you have an existing script, you can open it as a live script in the Live Editor.
+Opening a script as a live script creates a copy of the file and leaves the original file untouched.
 MATLAB converts publishing markup from the original script to formatted content in the new live script.

 To open an existing script (

-Live Script from the context menu.
-You can also go to
+Script from the context menu.
+You also can go to the

-From the Current Folder browser — Right-click the file in the Current Folder browser and select Open as Live Script from the context menu.
+To open an existing script as a live script from the Current Folder browser, right-click the file and select Open as Live Script from the context menu.

 You must use one of the described conversion methods to convert

-your script into a live script.
+your script to a live script.
 Simply renaming the script with a

 After you create a live script, you can add code and run it.
 For example, add this code that plots a vector of random data and draws a horizontal line on the plot at the mean.